 - unite with youth/Indigenous peoples in support of climate and social justice

 “Just remember that every day you live, you make an impact on the planet.
 You have a choice as to what sort of impact you make.
 When we are more affluent, we have a greater choice.
 And if we all make ethical choices, then we start moving towards a world that will be not quite so desperate to leave to our great-grandchildren.”
 Jane Goodall

 GASP believes grandmothers and grandkids have a unique voice.
 We join voices in unison with our grandchildren for a sustainable future.
 GASP believes everyone must coalesce on the most critical urgent challenge of our lifetime.
 For seniors, leaving a green legacy for the next generation is a compelling call to action.

 GASP gives voice to a wide variety of issues relating to social and climate justice.
 Members are invited to take leadership roles on issues that are of particular concern to them.
 We see ourselves as nimble and quick activists.
 Our structure is very simple:

-- Political Action Team: Our Social Media activity is directed by this team.
-It advocates for a just and green society for all.
-Ad hoc teams are formed on a variety of issues, as needed, being creative, bold and strategic.
+Campaign Teams: Ad Hoc teams are formed on a variety of issues, as needed, being creative, bold and strategic.
+Current teams include:

 - Pension Plan Divestment